ICC World Cup: When Adelaide Oval went all out to woo fans

-From giving away free ice cream and goodies to organising fun activities, venue makes cultural programme exciting for fans
+From giving away free ice cream and goodies to organising fun activities, venue makes cultural programme exciting for fans at Adelaide ahead of the 2015 edition of the ICC Cricket World Cup

 The South Australian Tourism authorities left no stone unturned in making yesterday's cultural and entertainment programme at the Adelaide Oval exciting and rewarding for fans.
 Stalls lined up at the Oval gave away free ice creams and goodies to fans indulging in fun activities like throwing down stumps or simply catching a ball.